KangersHub/TorrentLeechX/README.md

 * `/getsize`: This will give you total size of your destination folder in cloud.

 * `/renewme`: This will clear the remains of downloads which are not getting deleted after upload of the file or after /cancel command.

+* `/rename`: To rename the telegram files.

 * ~Only work with direct link and youtube link for now~It is like u can add custom name as prefix of the original file name.